|Brown with black stripe, grayish-white with a dark stripe, white with black eyes (extremely rare)

 Chinese hamsters don’t require much food to sustain themselves.
 However, it needs to have proper nutrition.
-This is why we recommend a proper food mix or pellet specifically designed for Chinese hamsters.
+We recommend a proper food mix or pellet specifically designed for Chinese hamsters.
 It’s just so difficult to get the proportions right when attempting to create your own mix.

 You can supplement their diet with the occasional treat, though.
-You just need to stay away from high sugar foods because they are prone to diabetes.
-Also, there are several foods that are outright dangerous to feed to your hamster.
+You just need to stay away from high-sugar foods because they are prone to diabetes.
+Also, several foods are outright dangerous to feed to your hamster.
 These include almonds, onions, garlic, and avocados.

 Chinese hamsters have a reputation for being very easy to tame.
 And that’s because they’re one of the smartest hamster breeds around.
 Once tamed, they’ll recognize and accept your scent, leading to some fun playtime.